Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 And you also get to give yourself a title.

-Other things on this level, you get
+Other things on this level you get to so many things,

-on two of the three topics.
+including you get to vote on two of the three topics.

 We should announce it.